-Use the import script to explicitly force a detach of the service from the UDDI registry with an API call in the current session.

-Mark the service for deletion because the matching UDDI service was not found in the UDDI registry.
+- In an import script, the user explicitly forces a UDDI resync of the service in the current session with an API call.
+The service is shown as "sync pending" after the session is activated. - Mark the service for deletion because the matching UDDI service was not found in the UDDI registry.
 Customize the resource appropriately and then execute the customization file.
 Later, use Oracle Service Bus Console to detach the service from the UDDI registry.